Research

 Kotlin | llama-stack-client-kotlin |

-Check out our client SDKs for connecting to Llama Stack server in your preferred language, you can choose from python, node, swift, and kotlin programming languages to quickly build your applications.
+Check out our client SDKs for connecting to a Llama Stack server in your preferred language, you can choose from python, typescript, swift, and kotlin programming languages to quickly build your applications.

 You can find more example scripts with client SDKs to talk with the Llama Stack server in our llama-stack-apps repo.